eq19/feed/_drafts/identition_zone.md

 [![](https://user-images.githubusercontent.com/8466209/241491860-72da956a-1740-4ed7-83ef-3844ae1ff8d2.png)](https://www.eq19.com/exponentiation/#root-functions)

-By [the next term](https://www.eq19.com/maps/) there are fractions within these 1000 primes which end up with 168 identities of the prime pair 11 and 13 so the nodes is converted from 7 to 77 which is 7 times 11.
+By [the next term](https://www.eq19.com/maps/) there are fractions within these 1000 primes which end up with 168 identities.
+We are going to discuss how this reversal behaviour goes to the prime pair 11 and 13 so the nodes is converted from 7 to 77 which is 7 times 11.

 ```note
 ***There are 7 hidden dimensions in 11-d Supergravity, which is the low energy approximation to M theory, which also has 7 hidden dimensions***. _([Prime Curios!](https://t5k.org/curios/page.php?curio_id=20686))_